Thokozile23/Final-Project/README.md

 - Bias Trade-offs:
 Correcting one form of bias (popularity) might unintentionally introduce new biases, such as favoring specific minority groups over others.

+## What's next?
+Help us envision future developments and concerns.

+## Future Developments

+### 1. **Integrate Enhanced Diversity Algorithms**
+Continued refinement of algorithms to ensure even greater inclusion of underrepresented or niche content, allowing for tailored recommendations that go beyond mainstream preferences.

+### 2. **Implement User Customization Options**
+Provide users with more tools to adjust recommendation settings (e.g., adjusting for diversity or prioritizing specific interests) to empower individual agency.

+### 3. **Explore Ethical AI Practices**
+Lead by example by integrating cutting-edge, privacy-preserving machine learning techniques, such as federated learning, to minimize invasive data collection.

+### 4. **Offer Transparent Metrics**
+Develop a dashboard to display how recommendations are generated, showcasing the balance between popularity, diversity, and user preferences.

 ## References:
 https://research.ebsco.com/c/bq4orh/viewer/pdf/nqcpkx6jdv